 Set Expiration Dates and Review Dates

 In the world of travel, we move fast, and no we aren’t just talking about the speed of transportation.
-Things are always changing, now more than ever with COVID-19, and we see policy changes being made by organizations, vendors and the government that will dictate what the new norm will be for travel.
+Things are always changing, and now more than ever and we see policy changes being made by organizations, vendors and the government that will dictate what the new norm will be for travel.
 Change always doesn’t come to us on this large of a scale, but it is always happening around us.
 Make sure you stay on top of this change by ensuring you are staying on top of your travel policy.
 Set expiration dates and time aside for a reoccurring formal review with your TMC and your internal stakeholders.
 This helps you stay ahead of the game, on top of the change, and always looking proactive for your organization.
 It’s as simple as setting a recurring calendar reminder and getting meetings on the books early, before everyone gets over scheduled.

 Ensure all the Correct People are Involved

 We know that your responsibilities as a travel manager only keep increasing.
 The majority of travel managers spend time collaborating with other key stakeholders in their organization from accounting, human resources, sales and even security teams.
 There are a lot of people outside of just your travelers that have some level of interest in your travel policy whether they know it or not.
 Take the time to figure out who these people are in your organization and make yourself a key player in the success of departments outside travel.
 Getting their buy-in and understanding their needs will help you create the strongest policies to support your travelers.